HR-407 Family and Medical Leave Act

 Return to Work

-A health care provider's certification may be required for return to work from the employee's own serious health condition.
+A health care provider's certification will be required for return to work from the employee's own serious health condition, including birth of a child.
 The department will return the employee to the same position he/she had before the leave or an equivalent position.
 The employee will be provided the level of benefits and seniority he/she had before the leave started.

 Date Created: 9/26/97